If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 Although rare, liver damage is a possible side effect of using Avonex.
 Some people who used Avonex in studies had liver function test results that may indicate liver disease.
 In some cases, severe liver disease has been reported in people after they’ve used Avonex.

-Even though liver damage is rare with Avonex use, you should know what the symptoms are.
-This helps you look out for them.
+Even though liver damage is rare with Avonex use, you should know about its symptoms.
+This helps you monitor for them.
 Symptoms may include:

 What might help

 Before you start using Avonex, be sure to tell your doctor about any other medications that you take.
-If you’re also taking other medications that may affect your liver, Avonex may increase your risk for liver damage.
 Your doctor should be able to help determine your risk for liver damage.

-Throughout your treatment with Avonex, your doctor will monitor your liver through blood tests.
-If you develop any symptoms of liver damage, be sure to talk with your doctor right away.
+Throughout your treatment with Avonex, your doctor will monitor your liver with blood tests.
+If you develop any symptoms of liver damage, be sure to tell your doctor right away.
 If you have symptoms of liver damage or if your blood tests are showing possible liver damage, your doctor may recommend that you stop using Avonex.

 Some people taking Avonex developed depression, mood changes, or suicidal thoughts or behaviors during treatment.
 Depression was a common side effect of this medication.
 But rates of suicidal thoughts or behaviors were rare.